 Vlogging and blogging are creative side hustles for stay at home moms building personal brands.
 You'll share knowledge or experiences through written content or video and earn through ads, sponsorships, and affiliate marketing.

-- Complete creative control over your content
+Pros: Complete creative control over your content; build community with like-minded followers.

-- Requires consistency even when motivation drops
+Con: Requires consistency even when motivation drops.

 19. Online Translator